 - Learn more about surveillance capitalism and the companies that profit from your behaviour.
 Share this post.
 Start conversations.

 - Ask yourself: Is the surveillance capitalists’ dystopia the future that I really want?

 - Don’t use an Android phone. iPhone is a smarter choice.

 - Do you really need to use so many services, and so often, from Google, Facebook and Microsoft?
 Limiting your use of these companies’ services hurts their business model.
 If each of us logs on less frequently, their ability to predict our behaviour is reduced.
 Stop using Microsoft Windows computers.
 They share all your activity with Microsoft, using the bandwidth you pay for.
 If you can’t afford a Mac, try a Linux computer.

 - Search sites like DuckDuckGo are worth a look.
 They don’t follow you around the web, trying to sell you stuff that you’ve searched for (Google’s core business model).

 - Do you really need to make Jeff Bezos even richer?
 Do you really need that piece of plastic tat from China tomorrow?
-No and no. Buy from our sustainable living store instead.
+No and no. Buy from our sustainable living store instead (ironically, here’s why we don’t want you to buy anything).
 You’ll help stop climate change, which will help you sleep better at night, and Jeff Bezos will continue to not know or care that you exist, while he WhatsApps the Saudis.

 - Do you really need an Amazon spy in your home, listening in on everything that you say or do?
 You don’t.
 “Alexa, go fuck yourself.”